- Basics of Purpura Fulminans

 - Skin appears mottled.

-- Typically lesions are most prominent in extremities.
+- Typically, lesions are most prominent on the extremities.

 - Initially, skin may be painful and indurated.